-The Tenacious Folding Knife is at the bottom of the range in terms of price but retains the quality Spyderco is renowned for.
+The Tenacious Folding Knife is at the lower end in terms of price but retains Spyderco’s quality.

-The blade is made from 8CR13MoV stainless steel (translation – a Chinese steel that’s good value but not quite as hard or resistant to corrosion as more expensive steels).
+The blade is made from 8CR13MoV stainless steel, which is a Chinese steel that’s good value but not quite as hard or resistant to corrosion as more expensive steel.

-That description may not quite do it justice though, as this knife outperforms ones costing significantly more.
+That description may not quite do it justice, though, as this knife outperforms the ones costing significantly more.

 It’s also worth noting that while the hole in the blade allows you to open the knife with either hand, it’s not so easy for left-handed users to disengage the lock to close the blade one-handed.

-It’s not the kind of knife you going to pass down to your son or daughter, but if you want a knife for basic camping tasks or everyday use, this is a great value folding knife.
+It’s not the kind of knife you will pass down to your son or daughter, but if you want a knife for basic camping tasks or everyday use, the Spyderco Tenacious Folding knife is a great value.